 For all types of fundraising, it’s important to keep a few key tools in mind to maximize repeat donations and make your efforts more successful:

-- Acknowledgements: It’s crucial to appropriately thank your donors, both immediately (generally, within 48 hours a donation should be acknowledged in some way) and throughout the year as appropriate.
+- Further, it’s crucial to appropriately thank your ALL your donors, both immediately (generally, within 48 hours a donation should be acknowledged in some way) and throughout the year as appropriate.
 Showing your genuine appreciation goes a long way in getting repeat donations!
 Some organizations host scheduled “thank-a-thons”, where a member of the organization calls and thanks every giver from a certain window of time in order to connect and show personalized appreciation.

 - Stewardship: Keeping your donors updated on how your sanctuary is doing, especially how specific initiatives that they’ve supported are turning out, is highly important for maintaining donor relations.
 Stewardship is particularly important for major donors, who may have their own preferences in how they receive updates and metrics of how major projects at your sanctuary are going.
 More prominent donors may also wish to be involved more closely in some decisions at your sanctuary.

-- CRM Tools: Finding an appropriate system for managing your database of donors and supporters, big and small, is a lifesaver for tracking patterns in giving, seeing who might be more likely to help out in the future, and track relationships as they progress.
+- Customer Relationship Management (“CRM”) Tools: Finding an appropriate system for managing your database of donors and supporters, big and small, is a lifesaver for tracking patterns in giving, seeing who might be more likely to help out in the future, and track relationships as they progress.
 A CRM tool can be as simple as a spreadsheet, or a more specialized CRM service or piece of software.